uviclibraries/rstudio-intermediate/act-3.md

 Linear regression makes several assumptions about the data, which form the acronym LINE: **l**inearity, **i**ndependence, **n**ormality, and **e**qual variance of the residuals.
-To inspect these assumptions, you use the function `plot()` on a `lm` object in R (i.e. the object with results of a linear model), which plots 4 useful diagnostics plots for regression models.
+To inspect these assumptions, you can use the function `plot()` on a `lm` object in R (i.e. the object with results of a linear model), which plots 4 useful diagnostics plots for regression models.

 - **L**inearity: the model assumes the relationship between the variables is a linear relationship.
 You can check that visually in the